Skip to content

 Pension contributions are one of the most tax-efficient ways to reduce your UK tax bill.
 You receive tax relief at your marginal rate on personal contributions:

-• Basic rate taxpayer: 20% relief — a £80 contribution costs you just £64 after HMRC top-up
+• Basic rate taxpayer: 20% relief — contribute £80 and HMRC tops up to £100 in your pension

 Tax Codes Explained